Rand Holmes: Other works

 He provided the cover for the debut issue of Gay Comix (1980, Kitchen Sink), and illustrated three horror story scripts for Pacific Comics: Twisted Tales #2, #5 (1983) and Alien Worlds #8 (1984).

 Later life

 In 1982, Holmes and his second wife Martha left Vancouver and moved to Lasqueti Island.
 In his last years he concentrated on his meticulous surrealistic oil painting.
-His reference library included works by René Magritte, Robert Williams, Pablo Picasso and Wonder Warthog.
+His reference library included works by René Magritte, Robert Williams, Pablo Picasso and Gilbert Shelton.

 Holmes died at Nanaimo, BC, undergoing chemotherapy treatment for Hodgkin's lymphoma.

 In 2007, Holmes was inducted into the Giants of the North, and a retrospective of his work was presented at that time at his Gulf Island home.
 A further exhibition was held in Vancouver in 2011.